It’s a battle to change minds so we can save them.

 It’s not easy for me to tell my son he has to sit out so he can recover, but it’s what I do because I love him and I want him to have a long, healthy and happy life.
 That’s what I want for him, for my patients, and for athletes of all ages everywhere.

-Reid Wilson, MD is a board certified orthopedic surgeon with Owensboro Health’s One Health medical group.
-For more information or to request an appointment, call 844-44-MY-ONE (844-446-9663).
+Reid Wilson, MD is a board-certified orthopedic surgeon with Owensboro Health Medical Group.
 The article first appeared in the Owensboro Messenger-Inquirer.